 If the drug is an illegal drug it will be destroyed or handed in to the Police.
-If it is a prescribed controlled drug it will be handed in to a pharmacy.
-If we know who you are, we will discuss the matter with you.
+Bringing illegal drugs on site is a serious breach of the drugs policy and if we know who it belongs to we will take further action which could include a review of your ongoing accommodation.

-If they are medicines, in their original packaging and with your name on it, we will try and return them to you if it is safe and appropriate to do so.
+If they are labelled prescribed controlled drugs or other medicines, in their original packaging and with your name on it, we will try and return them to you if it is safe and appropriate to do so.
 Otherwise they are likely to be handed in to a pharmacy.